wikimedia/machinelearning-liftwing-inference-services/README.md

 # Inference Services

-KFServing model servers and configs for Lift Wing
+KServe model servers and configs for Lift Wing